Singaporean James Phang Wah charged in Malaysia for accepting illegal deposits

 Sunshine Empire had been placed on the Monetary Authority of Singapore's investor alert list in September, 2007, and was subsequently raided by the Commercial Affairs Department two months later.

-Phang's wife Neo Kuon Huay was also fined S$60,000 for her involvement the case, while former company director Jackie Hoo Choo Cheat was sentenced to seven years' jail.
+Phang's wife Neo Kuon Huay was also fined S$60,000 for her involvement the case, while former company director Jackie Hoo Choon Cheat was sentenced to seven years' jail.